 Costa Rica – Monterrey, Tarrazu

 Costa Rica is a small country nestled in the heart of Central America.
 It is probably most famous as a nature retreat for wealthy Americans – favoured for it’s stable government and relative safety compared to it’s Central American neighbours.
-The stability and forward thinking governance means Costa Rica has a much higher standard of living than its neighbours making it a much more expensive country to visit or do business in.
+This stability and forward thinking governance means Costa Rica has a much higher standard of living than its neighbours, making it a much more expensive country to visit or do business in.
 The coffee industry is well regulated by the national body Icafe.
 Under Icafe’s eye, farm workers are monitored and protected with minimum living standards and widely enforced minimum wages for all employees.
 The effect of this regulation is that quality has improved as farmers cannot compete on price with neighbouring countries and Costa Rica has become a boutique origin renound for it’s quality and producing value added coffees through experimental processing.